 - Activating and deactivating connections

 App Connections Screen

-App connections are managed via the App Connections screen, shown below (the exception to this is the Box integration, which is managed via a different screen).
+App connections are managed via the App Connections screen, shown below.
 This is where you can create, delete, view and modify your connections.
 To access the App Connections screen, expand the More dropdown at the top of the GoFormz web interface and select Connected Apps.

 The App Connections screen lists all third-party app integrations that are available, along with a brief description of what each one does.
 You can click on an app name to view a list of existing connections for that app, or click Add Connection to create a new connection.
 In the example above, you can see two available apps — Egnyte and Google Drive — with the Egnyte block expanded to show its 5 connections.

 Each connection displays the following information: